trevorblades/sorrento/README.md

-# Sorrento waitlist
+# Sorrento

-An SMS-based waitlist for a Vancouver barbershop
+Web infrastructure for a local Vancouver barbershop.
+This repo contains a public website, as well as an SMS-based waitlist API and client built with Twilio and WebSockets.

 ## How it works

-- Person texts number with their name
+1. Person texts number with their name
-  - Put customer at the end of a list
+  - New customer is created in the database using the body of the text (name) and the "from" phone number
-  - Send them a text back with # of people ahead of them and estimated wait time
+  - We automatically reply with the number of people ahead of them in line, and the estimated wait time
+  - If the shop is not accepting customers, a reply is sent telling the customer this
-- When a barber finishes a cut, they hit "next customer"
+1. Barber finishes a cut, presses "next customer" button
-  - Remove a customer from the top of the list
+  - First customer in line gets a `servedAt` timestamp added to their row, qualifying them as "served"
-  - Send the customer a text message saying "your spot is available for the next 5 minutes"
+  - We send a text to the customer's number telling them that they're up next

-## Tools we'll use
+## Tools/services used

+- React
+- Twilio
+- Socket.io
+- Chakra UI
+- Gatsby
-- React: frontend
+- Express
-- Redis: datastore
+- PostgreSQL
-- WebSockets: keep things in sync
-- Twilio: programatic SMS
+- Heroku

+# Thanks

+- [Matt Cool](https://mattcool.tech) for the design inspiration